S3-working-group/s3-practical-guide/S3-practical-guide.md

 Values offer guidance to determine appropriate action, even in the absence of explicit agreements.

-Collectively adopting a set of values to support the effectiveness of an organization:
+Collectively adopting a set of values supports the effectiveness of an organization:

 -   reduces potential for **misunderstanding**
 -   helps to **align** decision making and action